Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Time this!
 It's important to your health.

-If you're at higher elevations, 6000+ feet, give it a full three minutes.
+If you're at higher elevations, 6000+ feet, give it a full three minutes of rolling boil.

 The water then has to cool down if you're not using it immediately for a meal.